You are strongly encouraged to collaborate with one another in studying the lecture materials and preparing for quizzes and exams.

 We will assume that you understand the University’s Academic Conduct Code.

 You should also carefully review the CS department’s page on academic integrity.

 Prohibited behaviors include:

-copying all or part of someone else’s work, even if you subsequently modify it; this includes cases in which someone else tells you what you should write for your solution
+copying all or part of someone else’s work, even if you subsequently modify it; this includes cases in which someone tells you what to write for your solution

 viewing all or part of someone else’s work (with the exception of work that you and your partner do together on a pair-optional problem)